 Considering recent events like the Manchester bombing, event security has to be given prime importance.
 People flying in from another country must feel safe and secure in the country overall.

-From selecting the destination to finalizing the venue, security facilities have to be considered.
+From selecting the destination to finalizing the venue, event security facilities have to be considered.
 Certain venues have their own security team in place.
 But, it is always advisable to hire a private security team.
-An efficient risk management plan should be in place before the event.
+An effective risk management plan should be in place before the event.

 A certain part of the budget should be allocated solely to security.
 The planner must keep in mind that the high-profile delegates arrive safely at the destination and have a security team with them while travelling within the city.
 Like in the case of AfDB where the delegates had a team in place with them.
 Even in case of the selection of venues, Gandhinagar is considered to be one of the safest places in Gujarat, being the capital of the state.